oracle/coherence-operator/docs/developer.md

       tag in your local server.
 This image may be pulled by visiting [the Docker Store](https://hub.docker.com/_/oracle-serverjre-8)
       and doing `Proceed to Checkout`, and following the instructions.
-      Once you have that docker image, make sure to tage it with `oracle/serverjre:8`, as shown here.
+      Once you have that docker image, make sure to tag it with `oracle/serverjre:8`, as shown here.

       `docker tag store/oracle/serverjre:8 oracle/serverjre:8`